-One of the greatest challenges in mobile device application and web testing is assembling the right device/OS mix to make sure that your verification effort matches the installed base of your audience.
+One of the greatest challenges in mobile app testing and website testing is assembling the right device/OS mix to make sure that your verification effort matches the installed base of your audience.
 Testing against every possible combination is not practical as the vast majority represent only a trivial percentage of your installation base.
 Your best approach is to study your analytics to pare the list down to a more reasonable array of equipment.
 This places a particular burden on QualityLogic’s efforts to provide a wide variety of devices and operating systems for our customers.

 QualityLogic strives to provide effective coverage of devices and OSs in support of a broad testing capability.
 To maintain the best possible, and yet practical, coverage, we have evolved the following policies: